 Remote Server returned ‘532 5.3.2 STOREDRV.Deliver; Missing or bad mailbox Database property’

-We renamed the Microsoft Teams team to something else (Accounting, Administration) and the issued disappeared immediately.
+We renamed the Microsoft Teams team to Accounting, Administration (anything else than Accounting) and the issued disappeared immediately.

 …there has to be some weird bug in Office365/Exchange which breaks the message routing when there is a team and public folder name collision.